ClickHouse/ClickHouse/docs/en/operations/external-authenticators/kerberos.md

 </yandex>
 ```

+!!! warning "Warning"
+    Note that Kerberos authentication cannot be used alongside with any other authentication mechanism.
+The presence of any other sections like `password` alongside `kerberos` will force ClickHouse to shutdown.

+!!! info "Reminder"
     Note, that now, once user `my_user` uses `kerberos`, Kerberos must be enabled in the main `config.xml` file as described previously.

-Parameters:

-- `realm` - a realm that will be used to restrict authentication to only those requests whose initiator's realm matches it.
-  - This parameter is optional, if omitted, no additional filtering by realm will be applied.

 ### Enabling Kerberos using SQL {#enabling-kerberos-using-sql}

-When SQL-driven Access Control and Account Management is enabled in ClickHouse, users identified by Kerberos can also be created using SQL statements.
+When [SQL-driven Access Control and Account Management](../access-rights.md#access-control) is enabled in ClickHouse, users identified by Kerberos can also be created using SQL statements.

 ```sql
 CREATE USER my_user IDENTIFIED WITH kerberos REALM 'EXAMPLE.COM'